airnativeextensions/nativeextensions-documentation/docs/pushnotifications/windows/add-the-extension.md

 ---
-title: Add the Extension - Windows
+title: Windows - Add the Extension
-sidebar_label: Add the Extension - Windows
+sidebar_label: Add the Extension
 ---

 There are several additional things to consider on Windows: